-I was born in Yonkers, New York in 1945.
-Always torn between literature and music, I studied both at Middlebury College in Vermont, and began a Ph.D. program as a Woodrow Wilson Fellow in comparative literature at Harvard.
-The Vietnam war brought me to Canada in 1968, wheree I continued studying composition at McGill.
-I owe an incalculable debt to all three of my composition teachers: George Todd at Middlebury, Bruce Mather and Charles Palmer at McGill.
+Always torn between literature and music, I studied both at Middlebury College, and began a Ph.D program as a Woodrow Wilson Fellow in comparative literature at Harvard.
+The Vietnam war brought me to Canada, where I continued studying composition at McGill.
+I owe an incalculable debt to my three composition teachers: George Todd at Middlebury, Bruce Mather and Charles Palmer at McGill.

-My compositional career took flight with a series of works for choreographers Peter Boneham and Jean-Pierre Perrault of Le Groupe de la Place Royale, culminating in the dance-operas What Happened, The Collector of Cold Weather; and Faustus: An Opera for Dancers.
-These works were premiered at the National Arts Center in Ottawa, and subsequently performed on tour throughout Canada, England and France.
+My compositional career took flight with a series of works for choreographers Peter Boneham and Jean-Pierre Perrault of Le Groupe de la Place Royale, culminating in three dance-operas, in which the dancers perfomed the score while executing the choreography.
+These works premiered at the National Arts Centre in Ottawa, and subsequently on tour throughout Canada, England and France.

-Until 2010, my music was overwhelmingly vocal, reflecting my fascination with literature, languages and the human voice.
-Much of it was directly inspired by the radiant voice of my life partner, Jocelyne Fleury; though she has recently retired from singing, she is deeply entwined in every note I write; her imprint on the DNA of my music is as strong as my own.
-She has encouraged the shift of focus to instrumental music; though I have always rejoiced in the constraints and challenges inherent in setting poems to music, I have found it quite liberating to plunge into the world of 'absolute' music.
+Until 2010 my music was primarily vocal, reflecting my fascination with literature, languages and the human voice.
+Much of it was directly inspired by the radiant voice of my life partner, Jocelyne Fleury.
+She can be heard in two CDs devoted to my vocal music: Canciones del alma (with Quatuor Claudel, SNA-825) and Babel is a Blessing: Vocal Works in Eight Languages (with Ensemble Prima conducted by Mélanie Léonard, MSR-1327).
+Though she has recently retired from singing, she is deeply entwined in every note I write; her imprint on the DNA of my music is indelible.

-I taught composition and music history at Concordia University from 1993-2008; I have also taught music at St. George's School (1976-2006), The Priory School and Vanier College.
-I retired in 2008 to devote myself to composition.
-I now live by the ocean in West Jeddore, Nova Scotia.
+I taught composition and music history at Concordia University from 1993-2008.
+I retired in 2008 to devote myself fully to composition.
+Jocelyne and I live by the ocean in West Jeddore, Nova Scotia.